 Exploring the opportunity | What is the future of brands and marketing, and how can my brand respond?

 Digital technologies are changing the face of brands and marketing.
-This platform will enable brand and marketing professionals to debate the changing role of marketing in business, and to consider how prepared they are.
+This platform, launched in November 2014, enables brand and marketing professionals to debate the changing role of marketing in business, and to consider how prepared they are.
 Listen and participate in a rousing, high profile debate that explores the opportunity of sustainability in a digital age.
 Is marketing about doing things that the consumer will value and that make money or does it have a bigger role or purpose in society?
 Discuss.

 Format: research | event | follow-up bespoke support and advice session